 - The Ghost: Number One.
 He stays in China for the duration of the story, though he's clearly masterminding things.

 - I Have Your Wife: The Big Four do this to Hastings, promising to release her if he manages to lure Poirot to them.
 Luckily, Poirot already thought they'd try this and has had her safe and hidden for months now.

 - Loads and Loads of Characters: The novel features around 30+ named characters, though most of them are mere plot devices who provides bits and pieces of clues and moves the plot along without having much involvement with the actual case.

 - Master of Disguise: Number Four, the Destroyer.
 He appears in multiple guises throughout the novel.

 - No One Should Survive That: The Big Four plant a bomb in Poirot's apartment, which explodes while he and Hastings are there.
 Poirot presumably walks away unscathed (how exactly he survives is unclear, but he let them think it worked).
-Hastings is hit on the head and loses consciousness, but quickly makes a full recovery.
+Hastings is hit on the head and loses consciousness, but makes a full recovery relatively quickly.
 Thank goodness the two remembered to wear their Plot Armor.